brentyi/tyro/README.md

 Some other distinguishing factors that `dcargs` has put effort into:

 - Robust handling of forward references
-- Support for nested containers+generics
+- Support for nested containers and generics
 - Strong typing: we actively avoid relying on strings or dynamic namespace objects (eg `argparse.Namespace`)
 - Simplicity + strict abstractions: we're focused on a single function API, and